-Course Code: EEE 3506 Course Title: Microprocessor and Interfacing Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+Course Code: EEE 3506 Course Title: Microprocessor and Interfacing Sessional

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 3505.
 In the second part, students will design simple systems using the principles learned in EEE 3505.